AOR AR-DV1 "Digital

 the .DV1 file (but does the .DV2 file).

-using the .DV2 file with our OUR test sample.
+using the .DV2 files with the 2 test samples (2nd PC Board Rev.).
 Where the serial number

-split is with the US Consumer "blocked" version is unknown.
-About all
+split is with the US Consumer "blocked B" version is unknown.

 one can do is see what a sample recognizes which file and go from there

-Serial numbers, nowhere near 3001 (blocked samples sold are in the
+Serial numbers, nowhere near 3001 (NEW B version samples serial numbers

 I will NOT be held responsible for any info that